mbrezu/JsonMasher/README.md

 Short answer:

-- some jq features; most notably, modules, regular expressions and math functions (see the TODO link below)
+- some jq features; most notably, destructuring bind, modules and regular expressions (see the TODO link below)
 - a Nuget package
 - debugging facilities (`debug` is there, but I want more)